 One thing you should note is that all treatments, cosmetic and non-cosmetic alike, with BOTOX are temporary and you'll need to repeat them within a few months’ time.
 Usually, these treatments will be spaced three to six months apart.
 However, over time in getting BOTOX injections regularly, your lines and wrinkles will likely appear less severe because your muscles are being trained to relax.

 You may experience temporary bruising or slight pain around the injection site.
 Allergic reactions may include a rash, itching, rash, dizziness, wheezing, asthma symptoms.
 Your doctor will talk to you about other side effects.

 Pay attention to aftercare instructions, specifically those about not rubbing the treated area for at least 12 hours after the injection and lying down for at least one hour after the injections.
-Doing these things will reduce the potential for certain side effects, like eyelid drooping, or risks associated with cosmetic BOTOX treatments.
+Doing these things will reduce the potential for certain side effects, like eyelid drooping, or risks associated with using cosmetic BOTOX.

 You should space BOTOX injections a minimum of three months apart and should always follow your doctor’s instructions concerning aftercare for your injections and any follow-up appointments or treatments that may be required.

 One factor some people are concerned with, an unnatural or overdone appearance after treatment, can be virtually eliminated by working with medically trained professionals who are licensed and experienced in administering BOTOX treatments.
 When performed by a medical expert in facial anatomy, like Dr. Patt, you’ll look like yourself — only with less noticeable lines and wrinkles.

 Finding the right medical professional to handle your BOTOX treatments is a huge weight off your mind and allows you to enjoy the experience and anticipate the amazing results.

 Be sure to heed the precautions, warnings, interaction concerns, and aftercare instructions provided by your physician.